 Project n°IP137 ‘European Meteorological Aircraft Derived Data Center (EMADDC)’ led by the KNMI.
 Partners: UKMO.

 Other deployment projects led by a NMS or an ANSP have been submitted and granted under INEA Calls 2014 & 2015, with a MET component.
+The majority of these are aimed to implement (I)WXXM and SWIM components.

-2.1.1.13 In parallel to the SESAR Deployment activities, the second phase of the SESAR programme known as SESAR2020 was launched in 2015 after the European Parliament voted in June for a 8-year SEASR Joint Undertaking’s extension and a financing of this extension partly under the Horizon2020 programme.
+2.1.1.13 In parallel to the SESAR Deployment activities, the second phase of the SESAR Research and Innovation programme known as SESAR2020 was launched in 2015 after the European Parliament voted in June for a 8-year SEASR Joint Undertaking’s extension and a financing of this extension partly under the Horizon2020 programme.
 SESAR2020 is split into three main parts: Exploratory Research, Industrial Research & Validation, and Very Large Scale Demonstrations.
 Accordingly, the work breakdown structure contains several projects under each of these three parts that address the SESAR Key Features: High Performing Airport Operations, Optimised ATM Network Services, Advanced Air Traffic Services, Enabling Aviation Infrastructure.

-2.1.1.14 As neither the European National Met Services nor the EUMETNET group are official SESAR partners, the contribution on meteorology to the Industrial research and VLSD parts of the programme has to be done through partnership with any industrial or air navigation provider involved in projects.
+2.1.1.14 As neither the European National Met Services nor EUMETNET EIG are official SESAR partners, the contribution on meteorology to the Industrial research and VLSD parts of the programme has to be done through partnership with any industrial or air navigation provider involved in individual projects.
 Through this partnership, the MET community would attempt to ensure that meteorology is taken into account at an early stage of the projects for the design of the prototypes/solutions that use MET information, for the definition of MET requirements and in the validation exercises, for a better integration of MET information into ATM decision-support or aid systems.

-2.1.1.15 Thus projects which some NMSs are involved in are:
+2.1.1.15 Projects in which some NMSs are involved are:

 PJ04 Total Airport Management,